mp768/Legend-Of-Lonk/README.md

 # Project 1 Milestone done with Godot

 Controls:
-- WASD for movement
+- Arrow Keys for movement
 - 'X' for Sword Attack
-- 'Z' for use item
+- 'Z' for Alternate Attack

 Original Unity-based instructions:
 - One Windows executable  (.exe, with _Data folder, UnityPlayer.dll, and Mono or MonoBleedingEdge folder next to it) of your completed tutorial project.